openflighthpc/monitoring-dashboard/README.md

   labels:
     node_type: compute
 ```

+### Node Exporter Textfile Collector Scripts
+The `slurm-gpu-allocation.sh` script needs to be installed on a suitable host - typically this would be the same host you install Slurm Exporter to.
+Following the upstream documentation to install this.

 ### Slurm Exporter
 Install this as per the upstream documentation and then update the target file `/etc/alces-dashboard/metrics/targets/slurm-exporter.yml` to include the relevant host.
 The default configuration assumes this is installed on the same host.